-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in settings or the consequences of doing so
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, the potential for children with SEND or certain medical conditions

+- communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or the consequences of doing so

 Any reports of abuse will require close liaison with the DSL and the SENDCO.
-The setting will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.